Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 No one blames the victim more than the victim blames themselves.

 This needs to change!
 Why did I feel the need the justify how old I was or what I was wearing?
-Would I have been lesser of a victim if I had been eighteen, full figured and scantily dressed?
+Would I have been lesser of a victim if I had been eighteen, full-figured and scantily dressed?
 The answer is NO!
 The end of victim blaming starts with victims and potential victims.
 Why didn’t I tell?

-A victim is …a victim is… A VICTIM.
+A victim is … a victim is… A VICTIM.

 Johnny was fourteen when he attacked me.
-I worry that I may have encouraged his warped approach to woman and sex by not telling.
+I worry that I may have encouraged his warped approach to women and sex by not telling.
 I may have been able to stop him.
 The truth is, I really don’t know.
 I bolted and did everything in my power to ignore and avoid him.
-There is no way of knowing how many girls and woman he has victimized over the years.
+There is no way of knowing how many girls and women he has victimized over the years.
 This thought haunts me.

-Now I have a daughter of my own and I struggle with how to protect her without having to tell her of the many threats that may surround her.
+Now I have a daughter of my own, and I struggle with how to protect her without having to tell her of the many threats that may surround her.
 I want her to be aware without being jaded.
 I want her to be safe without losing her innocence or free spirit.
 More importantly, I want her to always talk to me.

 Victim blaming must end